Save big (up to $1,875) on small business tools with our free membership, business.com+

 Stand out from the crowded market of boring podcasts by following these tips.

 Podcasting is a highly democratized form of media production, allowing for a more diverse population of storytellers to share their stories.
 However, that also leads to a crowded and competitive landscape when it comes to attracting an audience.
-To help navigate this, here are five strategies to get your podcast heard, as well as some of the best distribution platforms to share your content.
+To help navigate this, here are seven strategies to get your podcast heard, as well as some of the best distribution platforms to share your content.

 With so many podcast options to choose from, devising a strategy to ensure the right listeners find your content can be challenging.
 Here are some tips to help you get started.